bazelbuild/bazel-website/recommended-rules.md

 ## Demotion

-If a rule stops meeting the requirements (e.g. the code is abandoned, not well maintained, or tests keep failing), the Bazel core team will contact the rule maintainers.
+If a ruleset stops meeting the requirements (e.g. the code is abandoned, not well maintained, or tests keep failing), the Bazel core team will contact the rule maintainers.

-If it is not feasible to fix the issues or find new maintainers, the rule will be removed from the website.
+If it is not feasible to fix the issues or find new maintainers, the ruleset will be removed from the website.

 ## Requirements for the rule maintainers

-*   The rule provides an important feature, useful to a large number of Bazel users (for example, support for a widely popular language).
+*   The ruleset provides an important feature, useful to a large number of Bazel users (for example, support for a widely popular language).
-*   The rule is well maintained.
+*   The ruleset is well maintained.
 There must be at least two active maintainers.
-*   The rule is well documented, with examples, and easy to use.
+*   The ruleset is well documented, with examples, and easy to use.
-*   The rule follows the best practices and is performant (see [the performance guide](https://docs.bazel.build/versions/master/skylark/performance.html)).
+*   The ruleset follows the best practices and is performant (see [the performance guide](https://docs.bazel.build/versions/master/skylark/performance.html)).
-*   The rule has sufficient test coverage.
+*   The ruleset has sufficient test coverage.
-*   The rule is tested on [BuildKite](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/README.md) with the latest version of Bazel.
+*   The ruleset is tested on [BuildKite](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/README.md) with the latest version of Bazel.
 Tests should always pass (e.g. used as a presubmit check).
-*   The rule is also tested with the upcoming incompatible changes.
+*   The ruleset is also tested with the upcoming incompatible changes.
 Breakages should be fixed within two weeks.
 Migration issues should be reported to the Bazel team quickly.